-WGFORUM March 2025
+WGFORUM April 2025

 Hi Everyone,

-Bring pen and paper, and something tasty to eat or drink!
-RSVP markwaldman3@gmail.com
+Bring pen and paper, and something tasty to eat or drink.
+RSVP: markwaldman3@gmail.com

-Studio Channel Islands Art Center
+WHERE: Studio Channel Islands Art Center

 2222 Ventura Boulevard, Camarillo, CA 93010